Amazing deviled eggs are one of our family traditions during the holidays. This exact recipe has been in our family for years!

 - fresh ground black pepper

-- Arrange egg whites cut side up on a serving plate and put the yolks in a small mixing bowl.
+Arrange egg whites cut side up on a serving plate.

-- Mash yolks with fork then stir in mayonnaise, mustard, and vinegar.
+Mash yolks with a fork then stir in mayonnaise, mustard, and vinegar.
+Add salt and pepper to taste.
 Mash and stir all ingredients together well.

-- Taste and add more salt and pepper if desired.
-Using a piping bag or a spoon, Spoon a little bit of the mixture into each egg white half, dividing mixture as evenly as possible between the eggs.
+Taste and add more salt and pepper if desired.
+Using a piping bag or a spoon, add a little bit of the mixture into each egg white half, dividing mixture as evenly as possible between the eggs.

-- Sprinkle eggs with smoked paprika if desired.
+Sprinkle eggs with paprika if desired.
 Serve immediately or refrigerate until ready to serve.

 I take them to any function using this easy to pack egg tray I found on Amazon.